Kenneth Gainwell Player Prop Bets for NFL Week 17 - Philadelphia vs. Washington - NewsBreak

 Discover player props odds, plays, and insights for Kenneth Gainwell in his Week 17 contest with the Philadelphia Eagles against the Washington Football Team.

-There will be player prop bets available for Kenneth Gainwell ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
-Gainwell and the Philadelphia Eagles (8-7) ready for an NFC East matchup in Week 17 against the Washington Football Team (6-9) at FedExField in Landover, Maryland.
+In advance of placing any prop bet wagers on Kenneth Gainwell for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+NFC East rivals square off in Week 17 when Gainwell's Philadelphia Eagles (8-7) take the field against the Washington Football Team (6-9) at FedExField in Landover, Maryland.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .